 - A sense of suspense or, vice versa, sudden shocks (canonical “jump scares,” sharp noises, rapid movements)

 9 quick tips on how to not be scared of horror movies

 If you plan to watch a scary movie on Halloween night or still can’t overcome the fright of being frightened, there are healthy ways to cope and enjoy a horror movie without being too scared.

-- Find out what subgenre suits you — by the way, psychological horrors are the most preferred type;
+- Find out what subgenre suits you — by the way, psychological horrors are the most preferred type, according to several surveys

 - Remember: it isn’t real.
 The actors on the screen don’t actually want to hurt you.
 It’s just part of the story!

 - If you want to avoid horror movies — it’s okay.
 Set boundaries for yourself — no one can force you to watch something you find upsetting.
 Take care of your own emotional comfort first

 So, you actually can get some mental health benefits by watching scary movies.
 However, horrors are not for everyone.
 While some people don’t tolerate the violence of slashers, some avoid horrors altogether as a possible emotional trigger.